PCI DSS 4.0: How to Become PCI Compliant

 2. Increased Security

 At its core, PCI DSS is designed to ensure that merchants securely store, process, or transmit cardholder data and protect customers.
-PCI 4.0 has higher security requirements, which CISOs and CTOs should make note of to adjust the budgets needed to implement the more stringent security measures.
+PCI DSS 4.0 has higher monitoring and security requirements, which CISOs and CTOs should make note of to adjust the budgets needed to implement the more stringent security measures.

 3. Transaction Authentication